nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_4/readme.md

 Part of doing open science is enabling collaborative, interactive results.
 Sharing different types of research objects earlier in your research process helps increase visibility to your work and accelerates your efforts by drawing from the collective knowledge of others.
 The internet has fundamentally changed the timing of and manner in which scientists communicate results.

 Planning to share your intermediate results at the beginning of your project makes sharing final results easier.
-The figure above illustrates many of the different objects that can be shared before the ‘final’ report or publication.
+The figure above illustrates many of the different objects that can be shared before the 'final' report or publication.
 Sharing and talking about your research as you are doing it, as well as engaging with other scientists, will increase the robustness of your work.

 Ask questions.
 Share what you are working on.
 You will find that many involved in the scientific community want to help.
-The more you engage, the larger the audience and the more impact you will have when that ‘final’ publication is published.
+The more you engage, the larger the audience and the more impact you will have when that 'final' publication is published.

 In the past few decades, scientists have made new connections and sought collaborators through letters and at conferences.
 However, this way of doing science tended to restrict who could participate.
 Today, most of these discussions take place on the internet, which has enabled new avenues for participatory science, open to all.